Do you need assistance understanding and protecting your rights as an employee?

 - providing the employee with information about why such an option is being proposed;

-- inviting the employee to a meeting (albeit at short notice in the current Covid 19 circumstances);
+- inviting the employee to a meeting (albeit a telephone or video meeting in the current Covid 19 circumstances);

 - advising the employee of their right to a support person/representation;